MattGong/bdd-rest/README.md

 ### Running Scenarios with Maven and Cucumber

-See the [maven-cucumber](examples/maven-cucumber) example for details of how to setup a Maven project using BDD-Rest with Cucumber.
+See the [maven-cucumber](examples/maven-cucumber) example for details of how to setup a Maven project using bdd-rest with Cucumber.

 ### Running Scenarios with Maven and JBehave

-See the [maven-jbehave](examples/maven-jbehave) example for details of how to setup a Maven project using BDD-Rest with JBehave.
+See the [maven-jbehave](examples/maven-jbehave) example for details of how to setup a Maven project using bdd-rest with JBehave.

 ## Extending